luvlylavnder/kjv_bible_with_strongs_links/README.md

 # pull_text
+I am not a coder and am wondering if anyone knows a solution to this or could create one. any and all help is appreciated.<br>

 I need a program that can scan text and find a section of text between two divs, then take the selected text and write it into a seperate file, name the file, and save it in a designated folder.

 There are 14,300 pages of html code that need editing, similar to the code below.:point_down:<br><br> example below image.